-Microsoft has identified significant security authentication issues affecting Windows Hello functionality following the April 2024 cumulative update.
+Microsoft has identified significant security authentication issues affecting Windows Hello functionality following the April 2025 cumulative update KB5055523.
 The problem specifically impacts devices running enhanced security features, potentially leaving users unable to access their systems through biometric authentication methods.

 Technical Impact and Affected Systems

-The authentication vulnerability specifically affects systems running Windows 11 24H2 and Windows Server 2025 that have installed update KB5055523.
-The issue is particularly prevalent on devices with activated advanced security features, including Dynamic Root of Trust for Measurement (DRTM) and System Guard Secure Launch, two critical components designed to enhance system security.
+The authentication failure specifically affects systems running Windows 11 24H2 and Windows Server 2025 that have installed update KB5055523.
+The issue is particularly prevalent on devices with activated advanced security features, including Dynamic Root of Trust for Measurement (DRTM) and System Guard Secure Launch — two critical components designed to enhance system integrity.

 Authentication Failure Symptoms